Vyral/base-template/_posts/2023-05-22-why-walkthroughs-are-vital-for-maintaining-your-rental-property-s-value.md

 **For rental properties without pets, conducting a walkthrough every six months is generally sufficient.** These walkthroughs can be brief, usually lasting about five minutes.
 During this time, property managers can observe the tenant's living conditions, ensure proper maintenance is being carried out, and assess the overall state of the property.
 The findings from these inspections are then communicated back to the property owner in a comprehensive report.

 If you have any questions, don’t hesitate to call me at (808) 445-9223.
+I look forward to hearing from you.